graphql/graphql-spec/spec/Section 5 -- Validation.md

 operation.

-On the other hand, if a fragment is included within an operation that does not define a referenced variable, the query is invalid.
+On the other hand, if a fragment is included within an operation that does not define a referenced variable, the document is invalid.

 ```graphql counter-example
 query variableIsNotDefinedUsedInSingleFragment {